michaeluhl/cloudplaya/README.rst

 Replace ``<device_name>`` with the name that you would like cloudplaya to appear as in Amazon's authorized device list.

-Note that if you delete the .cloudplayacookies file, you will loose the Amazon cookie that estabilishes the uniqe device id for cloudplaya, and subsequent reauthentication of cloudplaya will result in the assignment of a new device id, using up another of your ten authorized device slots.
+Note that if you delete the .cloudplayacookies file, you will lose the Amazon cookie that estabilishes the uniqe device id for cloudplaya, and subsequent reauthentication of cloudplaya will result in the assignment of a new device id, using up another of your ten authorized device slots.